pantheon-systems/documentation/source/content/global-cdn.md

 ### Cache Management and Optimization

 To improve site caching and cache hit ratio, you must first understand the current state of your site's cache.
-For insight, you can do the following:
+To gain some preliminary insight, you can:

 <TabList>